AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP/notes.md

  9 - Reading Information from the Database with PHP
 10 - Creating the Update Records form (& Fixing name attribute) 11 - Query to Read IDs
+12 - Query to Update username and password